 This bill would require a statewide initiative or referendum petition section to be deemed invalid, and would prohibit use of the petition section for the purpose of determining whether the initiative or referendum measure qualifies for the ballot, if the signatures are solicited and submitted by a person who engages in fraud, misrepresentation, or any of the specified conduct for which he or she may be found guilty of a misdemeanor.
-The bill would authorize the Secretary of State or any elector specified persons to enforce this provision by a civil action upon a showing of clear and convincing evidence.
+The bill would authorize specified persons to enforce this provision by a civil action upon a showing of clear and convincing evidence.